nrfconnect/sdk-nrfxlib/softdevice_controller/limitations.rst

 DRGN-17724: The AoA transmitter is not supported in LLPM-mode The AoA transmitter can show unspecified behavior when being used in LLPM-mode.

+DRGN-20655: ISO SDUs in Host to Controller direction should not be split into multiple HCI ISO Data packets If the Host provides an SDU that has been split into multiple HCI ISO Data packets without a timestamp, the SDC can assign a wrong timestamp to it.
+  As a result, this SDU can be never transmitted.

-DRGN-25316: Sending and receiving ISO SDUs larger than 1255 bytes is not supported.
+DRGN-20336: Receiving ISO SDUs larger than 247 bytes is not supported.

 DRGN-21099: Unsupported CIG parameters when requesting framed PDUs The following parameters to the LE Set CIG Parameters command are not supported when framed PDUs are requested: